InstituteforDiseaseModeling/idmtools/docs/analyzers-example.rst

     BuiltinAnalyzers <|-- ExampleAnalyzers
     @enduml

 For more information about the built-in analyzers, see :doc:`analyzers-create`.
+There are also additional examples, such as forcing analyzers to use a specific working directory and how to perform partial analysis on only succeeded or failed simulations:

 .. toctree::